-Intent i = new Intent(getApplicationContext(), ActivityTwo.class); startActivity(i);
+Intent i = new Intent(getApplicationContext(), ActivityTwo.class);

+startActivity(i);

-- In Explicit we use the name of component which will be affected by Intent.
-For - Example: If we know class name then we can navigate the app from One Activity to another activity using Intent.
-In the similar way we can start a service to download a file in background process. - Explicit Intent work internally within an application to perform navigation and data transfer. - The below given code snippet will help you understand the concept of Explicit Intents
+- In Explicit we use the name of the component which will be affected by Intent. - For Example: If we know the class name then we can navigate the app from One Activity to another activity using Intent.
+In the similar way, we can start a service to download a file in a background process. - Explicit Intent works internally within an application to perform navigation and data transfer. - The below-given code snippet will help you understand the concept of Explicit Intent